-The 35 aircraft Apollo Aviation is securitising are leased to carriers such as American Airlines, Virgin and Viva Aerobús.
-Photograph: Mike Fuentes/Bloomberg
+Irish-based aircraft finance specialist Apollo Aviation will realise $640 million from the securitisation of 35 aircraft leased to carriers such as American Airlines, Virgin and Viva Aerobús.

 The aircraft lessor, with offices in Dublin, Miami and Singapore, is establishing Apollo Aviation Securitisation Equity Trust 2016-2, which will borrow $640 million to buy 35 craft from the company and a number of third parties.